thiagojcb/DuneTriggerAlgs/README.md

 passed to one or more `TriggerCandidateMaker` classes which create the `TriggerCandidates`.
 The `TriggerCandidates` are then passed on to one or more `TriggerDecisionMaker` classes, which create the decisions.
-Each rely on their pure virtual function:
+Each rely on their pure virtual operator:
  - `void TriggerCandidateMaker::operator()(const TriggerPrimitive& input_tp, std::vector<TriggerCandidate>& output_tc)`
  - `void TriggerDecisionMaker::operator()(const TriggerCandidate& input_tp, std::vector<TriggerDecision>& output_tc)`

-that any`TriggerPrimitiveMaker`, `TriggerCandidateMaker` and `TriggerDecisionMaker` need to implement, respectively.
+that any `TriggerCandidateMaker` and `TriggerDecisionMaker` need to implement, respectively.

-Note the TPs can also be created here, but the given how this happens now in real life, it doesn't look like these libraries will be used for creating TPs (the data structures in for the raw data are very complicated and closely tighed to ArtDAQ, that is not so much the case in LArSoft), hence the `TriggerPrimitiveMaker` class exists with its corresponding operator:
+Note the TPs can also be created here, but given how this happens now in real life, it doesn't look like these libraries will be used for creating TPs (the data structures for the raw data are very complicated and closely tied to ArtDAQ, that is not so much the case in LArSoft), hence the `TriggerPrimitiveMaker` class exists with its corresponding operator:
 - `void TriggerPrimitiveMaker::operator()(const void* data, std::vector<TriggerPrimitive>& tps)`